prusinakb-ux/card-management-service/README.md

   the external RESTful API endpoint.
 - Remove a client from the database by OIB.
 - API documentation available via **Swagger UI**
-- Docker Compose for (includes PostgreSQL and Kafka)
+- Docker Compose (includes PostgreSQL and Kafka)

 ### Observability